MTraveller/mt-product-promo/README.md

 ### Accessibility

-The website was produced with accessibility in mind and made sure the website is a user friendly as possible.
+The website was produced with accessibility in mind and made sure the website is user friendly as much as it can be.
 I tested the website in Chrome's Lighthouse and on [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/).

 | Results |
 |:--------:|